 Andrew Mellon Goes to College and Enters Manhood:

-Mellon became a member of the Duquesne Club and through this he met and became friends with Robert Pitcairn, another member of the South Fork Fishing & Hunting Club.
+Mellon became a member of the Duquesne Club and, through this, he met and became friends with Robert Pitcairn, another member of the South Fork Fishing and Hunting Club.

 Mellon was very aloof and not very good with women.
 However, he fell in love with Fannie Larimer Jones and they were engaged to be married in 1882, but when Jones was discovered to have consumption and to be dying, he coolly (perhaps cruelly) broke off the engagement and his entire relationship, stating that he was saving everyone involved from unnecessary heartbreak.
 Jones did eventually die.
 Mellon only had one other romantic venture, which ended badly, to be discussed later.

 Judge Thomas Mellon started what became Mellon Bank, but it was Andrew who brought it to prominence.
 Throughout the 1880s, Mellon Bank, under the control of Andrew Mellon, swallowed or rather, "…acquired control of…" the Pittsburgh banks.
 "By expanding his banking interests in this way during the 1880s, Mellon was also positioning himself to invest these greater resources in the region's burgeoning industrial activities."
 Mellon Bank could now offer more to Pittsburgh's "burgeoning industry," "To that private bank he had added a national bank, a savings bank, and an insurance company, and he had also established a trust company."